-The Gas Engine & Power Co. and Charles L. Seabury & Co., Consolidated, established in Morris Heights, New York, quickly converted the ship to Navy service.
+The Gas Engine & Power Co. and Charles L. Seabury & Co., Consolidated, established in Morris Heights, New York, promptly converted the ship to Navy service.
 They equipped the USS Sachem with modern maritime navigation, removed the masts, sealed the ornate brass, fringed the portholes, and raised the sides to make it ocean-worthy.
-SP-192 was outfitted it with depth charges racks and and unimpressive armament : one 6-pounder 57mm deck gun, a pair of 3-pounder 37mm guns, and two light machine-guns.
-The USS Sachem (SP 192) was placed in service on August, 19th 1917, under the Third Maritime District and its mission was to patrol around harbors and spot submarines around the Carribean, sometimes up to the Keys and coasts of Florida.
+SP-192 was outfitted it with depth charges racks and a defensive armament : one 6-pounder 57mm deck gun, a pair of 3-pounder 37mm guns, and two light machine-guns.
+The USS Sachem (SP 192) was placed in service on August, 19th 1917, under the Third Maritime District and assigned to harbor patrol.
+The ship patrolled to spot submarines around the East Coast, the Florida Keys and sometimes down to the Caribbean.

-Above : USS Sachem (SP 192) during World War I.
+Above : USS Sachem (SP 192) as it looked during World War I.

-Below : the USS Sachem (SP 192) dry docked at the Key West Navy Yard in Florida, circa 1917.
+Below : the USS Sachem (SP 192) dry docked for maintenance at the Key West Navy Yard in Florida, 1917.

 But the Sachem had another mission during the war...

-Thomas Edison, after the outbreak of World War I, had a queer fascination with producing any novel ideas to defend against the German U-Boats, and believed that he could produce defensive and offensive means for the United States.
+Thomas Edison, after the outbreak of World War I, had a queer obsession with producing any novel ideas that would help the Navy against the German U-Boats, and was certain that he could produce defensive and offensive means for the United States.

 During World War I, Edison would help the US Navy, promising to develop submarine & torpedoe detection systems and ship camouflaging systems.
-Edison needed a floating laboratory : after searching for a suitable boat to charter, the Navy assigned him the USS Sachem (SP-192) in the spring of 1917.
+Edison needed an operable floating laboratory : after searching for a suitable boat to charter, the Navy gave him the USS Sachem (SP-192) in the spring of 1917.
 Then, they outfitted it for Edison and his employees.